Kavalam

-Kavalam is a village in Kuttanadu, Kerala state, Alappuzha District.
-India.
+Kavalam is a village located in Upper Kuttanadu, Kerala state, Alappuzha District.
+Positioned along the Pamba River, it is part of the unique low-lying agricultural belt where cultivation occurs below sea level.
+The village plays a role in the region’s intricate network of canals and waterways, which serve both transport and irrigation purposes.

 Location

 Kavalam is located on the borders of Alapuzha and Kottayam districts, on the banks of Vembanad Lake.

 Environment

 The Pampa river flows through the village to merge into Vembanad Lake.
 The natural environment has been used as a location by many filmmakers.

 The area is interspersed with the kayals (canals) and lakes.
 The lakes and kayals are filled with flocks of ducks, and in summer the rice paddies of Kuttanad turn golden.
 With a longtime history behind it, Kavalam is part of Kerala's cultural folklore.

 History

 A decade back, this village was accessible only by the lake boats provided by the government of Kerala.
 As in many other remote parts of Kerala, this non-accessibility gave Kavalam a laidback atmosphere.
 The place is now accessible from Alleppey, Kottayam and Changanacherry by road.
 What makes Kavalam unique is its vast "watery junction" that joins five canals at one place unlike other road junctions.